 - "Revenue per customer"

 Takeaway: KPIs sustain the business.
 OKRs are meant to change it.
-Teams need explicit training on the difference.
+Teams need explicit training on the difference before they write their first Key Result.

 Lesson 3: More Key Results Usually Mean Worse Outcomes